 - Open & Free features

-STUDENT FULL COURSE (self-paced for certificate and continuing education hours; no teacher), INSTRUCTOR FULL COURSE (all units), INSTRUCTOR HALF COURSE (Units 1-5), INSTRUCTOR HALF COURSE (Units 1, 6-9)
+STUDENT FULL COURSE (self-paced for certificate and continuing education hours; no teacher), INSTRUCTOR FULL COURSE (all units plus certificate and continuing education hours), INSTRUCTOR HALF COURSE (Units 1-5), INSTRUCTOR HALF COURSE (Units 1, 6-9)

 What students will learn

 Healthcare IT Foundations can:

 - Aid as one resource in the CAHIMS exam

 - Extend the learner’s knowledge and understanding of basic foundations of healthcare information management systems and applications within their work environment

 - Support a way for other healthcare disciplines to gain a basic understanding of healthcare information management systems

 - Build a highly desirable background to improve the learner’s career

 - Describe the administrative and functional organization of entities that deliver healthcare in the United States in both inpatient and outpatient settings.